+Greenhouse Gas Emissions Public Services Aesthetics Agriculture & Forestry Resources X Hazards & Hazardous Materials □ Recreation ⊠ Transportation Air Quality Hydrology/Water Quality Biological Resources Land Use / Planning Tribal Cultural Resources Utilities/Service Systems Cultural Resources Mineral Resources Wildfire Noise Energy Mandatory Findings of Geology/Soils Population / Housing

+DETERMINATION

-Aesthetics Agriculture & Forestry Resources Air Quality Biological Resources Cultural Resources Energy Geology/Soils ☑ Greenhouse Gas Emissions ☑ Hazards &amp; Hazardous Materials ☑ Hydrology/Water Quality ☑ Land Use / Planning ☑ Mineral Resources ☑ Noise ☑ Population / Housing ✓ Public Services ✓ Recreation ✓ Transportation ✓ Tribal Cultural Resources ✓ Utilities/Service Systems ✓ Wildfire ✓ Mandatory Findings of Significance TERMINATION be completed by the Lead Agency) On t the basis of this initial eval uation: I find that the proposed proje NEGATIVE DECLARATION wi ct COULD NOT have a significant ll be prepared. effect on the environment, and a not be a significant effect in this ed project could have a significant ef s case because revisions on the proj MITIGATED NEGATIVE DECLARA ect have been made by or agreed $\boxtimes$ I find the proposed project ENVIRONMENTAL IMPACT R t MAY have a significant effect EPORT is required. on the environment, and an mitigated" impact on the environment pursuant to a measures based on earlier ana If have a "potentially significant impar nament, but at least one effect 1) ha applicable legal standards, and 2) ha lysis as described on attached sheets at analyze only the effects that remain s been adequately analyzed in an nas been addressed by mitigation s.
-An ENVIRONMENTAL IMPACT all potentially significant effects DECLARATION pursuant to ap that earlier EIR or NEGATIVE ed project could have a significant e s (a) have been analyzed adequate plicable standards, and (b) have bee DECLARATION, including revision oject, nothing further is required. ly in an earlier EIR or NEGATIVE an avoided or mitigated pursuant to Kimberly Henry, City P PRINTED NAME, TITLE lanner Se ptember 30, 2020 DATE
+(To be completed by the Lead Agency)

+On the basis of this initial evaluation:

+- I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - □ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions on the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared. - I find the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - ☐ I find the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.

+Kimberly Henry, City Planner PRINTED NAME, TITLE September 30, 2020 DATE

+Significance

+Initial Study